RSCJacksonLab/local-ancestral-sequence-embeddings/README.md

 ## File overview

 ### Data - `data`
 Contains the mutation dictionary used for evolution as well as the regressor dataset.
+Data used in ancestral sequence reconstruction,for PTE and His3p, including extant sequences, ancestral sequences and phylogenetic trees are stored in the directory `phylogenetic_data`.

 ### Evolution - `evolution`
 Contains Python modules for timed in silico evolution using LASE.